baku89/pave/docs/sandbox.md

 // Current time ranging from 0 to 1
 time: number

+// The position of the mouse ranging from 0 to 100.
+Initial value is [50, 50]
+mouse: [x: number, y: number]

 // Shorhands for drawing functions
 stroke: (path: Path, color = accentCoor, width = 1) => void
 fill: (path: Path, color = accentColor) => void